Installing a Later 1991-93 Windshield

 wider trim molding, T109B universal "T" molding, 31 mm

 wide.
-It comes in a 65 foot
+This trim comes in a 65 foot

-https://www.gggcorp.com/Universal_Mouldings.html.
-The direct link to the T109B 31 mm molding is: https://www.gggcorp.com/Universal_Mouldings.html#OriginalT.
+roll and can be found at Gold Glass: gggcorp.com/Universal_Mouldings.
+The direct link to the T109B 31 mm molding is: gggcorp.com/Universal_T109B.

-8. If you change that rubber trim molding on your new windshield,
+8. If you change that rubber trim

-to remove the leftover butyl from the edge of the
+to remove the leftover BUTYL from the edge of the

 Measure the windshield to find the precise center at